 - Health issues: they may have trouble sleeping, have nausea, vomiting, headaches, or sleep a lot.

-- Performance changes: suddenly, they have a lack of interest in their activities, don’t worry about work or school attendance, and overall start lacking in their performance.
+- Performance changes: suddenly, they lack interest in their activities, don’t worry about work or school attendance, and start lacking in their performance.

 If you recognize some of the warning signs above in your own behaviors, it might be time to seek help.
 Even if you feel you’re not ready for treatment, consider reaching out to a supportive friend or family member for support.